 I received this book for free from the library in exchange for an honest review.
 This does not affect my opinion of the book or the content of my review.

-This urban fantasy is a paperback edition that was published by Ace Books on July 4, 2017 and has 384 pages.
+urban fantasy that was published by Ace Books on July 4, 2017 and has 384 pages.

 Explore it on Goodreads or Amazon.

-Other books by this author include Grave Witch, Grave Dance, Grave Memory, Kicking It, Grave Visions
+Other books by this author which I have reviewed include Grave Witch, Grave Dance, Grave Memory, Kicking It, Grave Visions

 Fifth in the Alex Craft urban fantasy series set in Nekros City, Texas, and revolving around a witch who feels the presence of corpses.